 With food-borne diseases on the rise1 according to the CDC, proper sanitation has never been more important.
-Steam is a cost effective manner of quickly treating production surfaces.
-MightySteam's quick startup time and high mobility allow it to be used and put away before other steam generators have warmed up.
+Steam is a cost-effective manner of quickly treating production surfaces.
+MightySteam’s quick startup time and high mobility allow it to be used and put away before other steam generators have warmed up.
 Our revolutionary, patented technology allows the MightySteam® to continuously produce 572°F steam in around one minute.

 Several reports (studies2) utilizing 248°F superheated steam have been published to test the effects on a variety of common bacteria.
-As steam temperature rises that contacts microbes, the time needed to kill bacteria decreases (thermal kinetics often have exponential impact)
+As the steam temperature rises that contacts microbes, the time needed to kill bacteria decreases (thermal kinetics often have an exponential impact)

-In the study2, 18 hour broth cultures of Enterococci, E. Coli, CNS and Staph aureus were used.
+In the study2, 18-hour broth cultures of Enterococci, E. Coli, CNS, and Staph aureus were used.
 Each culture was placed in one of 6 sterile petrie dishes.
 Each plate, minus the control, was exposed to 1,2,3,4 or 5 seconds of superheated 248°F steam.
 After being exposed to the steam, all plates were cultured for 48 hours at 99°F (37°C), then colony counts were performed.

 Colony Count per ml